truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< include file="_includes/JiraFilterInstructions.md" >}}

 ### 23.10.0 Ongoing Issues

+* Some TrueNAS Enterprise system NICs experience a name change when upgrading from TrueNAS SCALE Bluefin to TrueNAS SCALE Cobia, preventing the NIC configuration from functioning ([NAS-124679](https://ixsystems.atlassian.net/browse/NAS-124679)).
+  <br>**Workaround:** If this occurs when upgrading to SCALE 23.10 (Cobia), use the SCALE web interface to manually port the configuration from the nonfunctional NIC to the entry for the newly named NIC.
+  When the system has a single NIC that is affected and web interface access is unavailable, connect to the system serial console and manually port the previous configuration to the newly named NIC.

 <a href="https://ixsystems.atlassian.net/issues/?filter=10399" target="_blank">Click here to see the latest information</a> about issues discovered in 23.10.0 that are being resolved in a future TrueNAS SCALE release.